About

 - Geoff Abbott, abbottg@uci.edu, Physiology & Biophysics

-Biology and pharmacology of voltage-gated potassium channels, voltage-independent potassium channels, and ion transporters - John Chaput, jchaput@uci.edu, Molecular Biology & Biochemistry
+Biology and pharmacology of voltage-gated potassium channels, voltage-independent potassium channels, and ion transporters - John Chaput, jchaput@uci.edu, Molecular Biology & Biochemistry, Biological Chemistry

-Mechanistic and structural characterization of vaccinia viral proteins, with an emphasis on specific mRNA synthetic and modification enzymes, using mass spectroscopy, atomic force microscopy and crystallography - Alan L. Goldin, agoldin@uci.edu, Microbiology & Molecular Genetics and Physiology & Biophysics
+Mechanistic and structural characterization of vaccinia viral proteins, with an emphasis on specific mRNA synthetic and modification enzymes, using mass spectroscopy, atomic force microscopy and crystallography - Shane Gonen, gonens@uci.edu, Molecular Biology & Biochemistry

 Structure-function relationships in metalloproteins, protein engineering, and biological C-H bond activation - Steven Gross, sgross@uci.edu, Developmental & Cell Biology